OfficeDev/PnP-Guidance/CONTRIBUTING.md

 ### Article template

-The [markdown template](/articles/0-markdown-template-for-new-articles.md) contains the basic Markdown for a topic that includes a table of contents, sections with subheadings, links to other Office developer topics, links to other sites, bold text, italic text, numbered and bulleted lists, code snippets, and images.
+The [page template](/blob/master/markdown%20templates/page-template.md) contains the basic Markdown for a topic that includes a table of contents, sections with subheadings, links to other Office developer topics, links to other sites, bold text, italic text, numbered and bulleted lists, code snippets, and images.

 ### Standard Markdown

 All of the articles in this repository use Markdown.
-A complete introduction (and listing of all the syntax) can be found at [Markdown Home][http://daringfireball.net/projects/markdown/].
+A complete introduction (and listing of all the syntax) can be found at [Daring Fireball: Markdown] [Markdown Home].

 ## FAQ

 ### How do I get a GitHub account?

-Fill out the form at [Join GitHub](https://github.com/join) to open a free GitHub account.
+Fill out the form at [Join GitHub][] to open a free GitHub account.

 ### Where do I get a Contributor's License Agreement?